sparkflows/sparkflows-docs/docs/configuration/database/aurora-mysql-db.rst

     cp /pathlocation of jdbc jar file/mysql-connector-java.jar      fire-server-lib

-Create the Tables for Fire in MySQL
+Create the Tables for Fire in Aurora
 -----------------------------------

 * Create the tables for Fire in MySQL by executing the ``create-mysql-db.sh`` script::